wilbyang/eniro-search/README.md

 ./eniro-search
 ```

-p.s. you can specify a http parameter to the commandline, like
+P.S. you can specify a http parameter to the commandline, like
 ```
 ./eniro-search -http=:8081
 ```